 DORA (Digital Operational Resilience Act) is a unified ICT risk management framework for EU financial entities.

-DORA establishes a framework to ensure that financial entities can withstand, respond to, and recover from ICT-related incidents and operational disruptions.
+It exists so financial entities can withstand, respond to, and recover from ICT-related incidents and operational disruptions.

 It mandates the adoption of the following processes: